 Fact Sheet: Children’s Heart Project

-To provide life-saving surgery for children with congenital heart defects from countries where appropriate treatment is extremely limited or nonexistent.
+To provide life-saving surgery for children with congenital heart defects from countries where appropriate treatment is extremely limited or nonexistent

-- Sixty-four hospitals in North America have participated in Children's Heart Project, including Mayo Clinic in Rochester, Minn., Peyton Manning Children's Hospital at St. Vincent's in Indianapolis, Ind., and Children's National Medical Center in Washington, D.C.
+- Sixty-six hospitals in North America have participated in Children's Heart Project, including Mayo Clinic in Rochester, Minnesota; Nationwide Children's Hospital in Columbus, Ohio; Children's Hospital at Vanderbilt in Nashville, Tennessee; St. Louis Children's Hospital; and Children's Medical Center of Dallas.

 While working in Bosnia in 1997, Samaritan's Purse found many children suffering from congenital heart defects who could not be adequately treated because the country's ethnic war had damaged hospitals and equipment and forced many doctors to flee.
 After contacting a hospital in the United States that agreed to donate medical care, Samaritan's Purse arranged for the first child to undergo what is often routine surgery in the United States.
 The project moved beyond Bosnia into Mongolia, Bolivia and Uganda, and it continues to expand into other areas of the world where treatment is unavailable.

 Samaritan's Purse, headed by Franklin Graham, is an international Christian relief and evangelism organization working in more than 100 countries to provide aid to victims of war, disease, disaster, poverty, famine, and persecution.
 For more information, visit SamaritansPurse.org.